Skip to main content

 • Kotlin DSL easy to read, easy to use, to let you write any kind of application

-• Allow to be used with annotations
+• Flexibility - Allow to be used with or without annotations

-Koin in a nutshell
+Koin in a Nutshell

 Koin is a smart Kotlin dependency injection library to keep you focused on your app, not on your tools.